 How do I know if I need to report?

-You have three options to see if you will be required to report to jury duty.
+You have two options to see if you will be required to report to jury duty.

 If you would like to receive your final report confirmation by email, please email the jury coordinator at email@example.com no later than 4:30 PM on the Friday preceding your report date which is located on your jury summons.
 The jury coordinator will send email verification by 5:00 PM the day preceding your report date.

-When you arrive at the 47th District Court on the date and time for which you have been summoned, you will be checked in by the jury clerk and provided a juror badge and information manual.
+When you arrive at the 47th District Court on the date and time for which you have been summoned, please report to the jury assembly room on the 2nd floor.
+You will be checked in by the jury clerk and provided a juror badge.
 Court staff will provide you with an orientation program outlining specifics about what you can expect when you are sent to the courtroom for selection.